luksa/kubernetes-in-action-2nd-edition/Chapter03/README.md

 - [kind-multi-node.yaml](kind-multi-node.yaml) - configuration file for kind

 ### Creating the Kiada Deployment and Service
-- [crete-deployment.sh](create-deployment.sh) - creates a Deployment object that runs the Kiada application
+- [create-deployment.sh](create-deployment.sh) - creates a Deployment object that runs the Kiada application
 - [expose-deployment.sh](expose-deployment.sh) - exposes the Kiada application to the world